 Head of School

-Associate Head of School and Academic Dean
+Associate Head of School and Dean of Girls

 Dean of Boys

-Dean of Girls
+Assistant to the Dean of Girls

 B.A.
 Music Education, Augsburg College, Minneapolis, 1984.
-Richfield Public Schools, 1987-1988; Morristown Public Schools, 1985-1987; Trinity School at River Ridge 2017-present.
+Richfield Public Schools, 1987-1988; Morristown Public Schools, 1985-1987; Trinity School at River Ridge, 2017-present.

 B.A.
 Liberal Arts, St. John's College, 2012.
 Grand Lake School, 2000-2004; Stirling School, 2004-2006; Central School, 2012-2014; Trinity School at River Ridge, 2015-present.